Languages constructed by Tolkien: Study

 David Salo's 2007 A Gateway to Sindarin presents Sindarin's grammar concisely.
 Elizabeth Solopova's 2009 Languages, Myth and History gives an overview of the linguistic traits of the various languages invented by Tolkien and the history of their creation.

 A few fanzines were dedicated to the subject, like Tyalië Tyelelliéva published by Lisa Star, and Quettar, the Bulletin of the Linguistic Fellowship of The Tolkien Society, published by Julian C. Bradfield.
 Tengwestië is an online publication of the Elvish Linguistic Fellowship.

 Internet mailing lists and forums that have been dedicated to Tolkien's constructed languages include Tolklang, Elfling and Lambengolmor.
 Since 2005, there has been an International Conference on J.R.R.
-Tolkien's Invented Languages, part of a series of biennial conferences at changing locations.
-They are open to everyone with a serious interest in Tolkien's invented languages.
-Attendees are encouraged to prepare, bring, and deliver a paper on any aspect of Tolkien's languages.
+Tolkien's Invented Languages.